Vicba/blog/content/blog/design/index.md

 date: "2023-05-17T15:31:12.3675"
 ---

 Design is all around us, all the time.
 Whether its a website on the internet, shape of your chair or the radio button in you're car.
 You can't escape it!
-Design has a big impact and is involved in everything we do.
+Design has a big impact and is involved in everything we see.
 It affects how we feel, make decisions and see the world.

 ---